solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 Magento is a powerful e-commerce and marketing platform suitable for small and large businesses.
-There are multiple implementations available on the Azure Marketplace, including [this offering][74] that provides a Helm chart for a Kubernetes deployment.
+There are multiple implementations available on the Azure Marketplace, including [this offering][78] that provides a Helm chart for a Kubernetes deployment.

 ## 12 / Summary

-TODO
+Similiar to reference architecture, case studies provide a view into how other organizations are building applications using MySQL that could be appropriate and similiar to how you may be thinking of building your own.
+Although they may not go into as much depth as reference architectures, they certainly provide a means of generating ideas.

 # 13 / Zero to Hero